GraceG1225/NeuraSectProj/README.md

 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_key
 ```
-In Supabase, click the Connect button in the top navigation bar.
+In Supabase, click the Project Settings button.

-Open the App Frameworks tab, choose Next.js, and you’ll see your project’s URL and API key.
+Click on Data API to find the Project URL.

+Click on API Keys to find the publishable and secret keys.

 5. Start the development server:
 ```